SAP-samples/teched2022-IN181/exercises/exercise0/README.md

 5. <write>
 6. Depending on the traffic at this given point of time, the provisioning steps could take a while to successfully complete.
 Once the onboarding steps are complete, You will be presented with the the Integration Suite Landing page. <br>![](/exercises/ex0_0/images/Picture10.png)
 ## Next Steps
 In the next exercise, we will configure the ES5 backend needed and expose an API.
+Continue to - [Exercise 1 - Exercise 1 Configure an API Provider](../example1/README.md)